NHN-BookPub/bookpub-front/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.bookpub.bookpub-front' is invalid and this project uses 'com.bookpub.bookpubfront' instead.
+* The original package name 'com.nhnacademy.bookpub.bookpub-front' is invalid and this project uses ' com.nhnacademy.bookpub.bookpubfront' instead.

 # Getting Started